picosmos/Yggdrasil/Edda.md

   The project it self.

 When running through docker, the default port is 1339.
 Yggdrasil is the 1 world tree, having 3 roots and 3 levels with 9 worlds.

+# Todo

+- editorconfig
+- fixing routing/areas
+- UI for changing settings like color
+- do not reload map on tile source change